 Step 2: Preparing

-You should be comfortable talking about yourself and using specific examples to show the interviewer who you are.
-Honesty and sincerity are the keys to success.
-Begin your interview preparation with self-reflection.
-Identify the key attributes and experiences that will enable you to achieve success in dental school, and that demonstrate your suitability for the profession.
+Identify the key attributes and experiences that will enable you to achieve success in medical school, and that demonstrate your suitability for the profession.
 Think about specific examples you can use to support what you're saying without providing a laundry list of your achievements.
 Look for questions that provide opportunities to incorporate your points into your answers so that you maintain control over the message you are sending to the interviewer.

-- Open - The interviewer has already reviewed and is familiar with your entire application (most common).
+- Open – The interviewer has already reviewed and is familiar with your entire application.

 - Semi-open – The interviewer has read and is familiar with your personal statement and perhaps your secondary essays but nothing else.